 Response within 2 business days

-For each subsequent review, including the submission of the final application, we will respond within 2 business days.
+For each subsequent review we will respond within 2 business days.

 - Once approved, a grant of listing letter is released (subject to payment of the first annual listing fee)